shreyas-269/Learning_python/README.md

-# Learning_python
+# Python Learning Notes

-All the notes and code i wrote while learning python.
+This repository contains all the code I wrote while learning Python.

+## Purpose
+- Practice Python concepts
+- Store examples and exercises
+- Track my learning progress

+## Source
+Learning material followed from Code With Harry's Python tutorials.

+## Note
+This code is written for learning purposes and may not follow best practices.